| | | |

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-• Add the flour by hand a little at a time.
+• Add the all purpose flour by hand a little at a time.

-• Do not butter or spray oil the cookie sheet, you need the pressed dough to stick to the pan to form the shape.
-Chill your baking pan for 15 minutes in the fridge as the dough sticks to the pan better when the pans are chilled.
+• Do not butter or spray oil the cookie sheet, you need the pressed dough to stick to the pan to form the shape so use an ungreased cookie sheet.

 • Use a cool cookie sheet each time (Click Here for Extra Cookie Sheets)